liuning-scu-cn/AmurTigerReID/model/readme.md

 ### Recent Updates
 [2019.8.1]

-If you want to get our trained model and log, please download from ... ,and you can save it to ./model.
+If you want to get our model and log, please download from ... ,and you can save it to ./model.

 ### Model Test